Area Forecast Discussion

 National Weather Service Charleston SC

-High pressure will prevail through the weekend.
-A backdoor cold front
+High pressure will prevail today ahead of a strong cold front

 .NEAR TERM /THROUGH TONIGHT/...

 Today and Tonight: A broad upper trough will shift east toward New

 England today while a surface cold front progresses into the South

 Carolina Midlands.
 Satellite imagery shows low clouds have

 cleared out across most of the area, but are hanging around a